EdgeVerve/oe-skeleton/README.md

 browse  [http://localhost:3000/explorer](http://localhost:3000/explorer)

-## CI CD
+## Enabling CI

-CI CD is available and you may have to do minor changes as below.
+CI is available and enabled by default in this project.
+You may have to do minor changes as below.

 ### .gitlab-ci.yml

-This file is responsible for running CI/CD in gitlabs. *you don't have to chagne anything in file*.
+This file is responsible for running CI in gitlabs. *you don't have to chagne anything in file*.
 It will run *npm run grunt-cover* job which will internally run mocha test/test.js along with coverage.
+You may have to change this file to point to different database of Oracle, PostgreSQL or MongoDB. you will have to go to such sections and change the connection string.
+But mostly this is not needed.

 ### Gruntfile.js

-This file is used when CI/CD run test and coverage. you may want to modify following acceptance parameters.
+This file is used when CI run test and coverage. you may want to modify following acceptance parameters.

 ```